gmartirosyan-bash/gmartirosyan-bash/README.md

 ## 🧠 About Me

-- 8 months of focused experience in full-stack development
+- Nearly a year of focused experience in full-stack development
 - Built a complete Trello-style task management app with drag-and-drop, JWT auth, and real-time UI
 - Strong grasp of **JavaScript, TypeScript, React, Node.js, Express, MongoDB**
 - Passionate about clean architecture, meaningful UI, and developer autonomy